Gtrabideau/Attache-Case/README.txt

 formatting and commands that Python uses as well as utilize my knowledge of programming concepts to create patterns that are used in many programs.

+INSTALLATION:
+Download the zip folder, unpack it, and then use play.exe to start the game

 BASICS OF THE GAME:
 Your goal is to place all the items in your list to fill the case completely.
 You cannot rotate items and must place them as they are.